creativecreatorormaybenot/funvas/README.md

 ## Gallery [![gallery badge]][gallery]

-I share my funvas creations [on Twitter][twitter] and I have also created a [live demo][gallery] that allows you to explore some of the animations running right in Flutter web :)
+I share my funvas creations [on Twitter][twitter] and I have also created a [live demo][gallery], a gallery that allows you to explore some of the animations running right in Flutter web :)

 ### Repo structure